zmkfirmware/zmk/docs/docs/features/low-power-states/_sideband-wakeup-direct.md

 };
 ```

-The kscan sideband behavior needs to wrap the new driver due to technical reasons:
+The kscan sideband behavior needs to wrap the new driver to enable it:

 ```dts
 / {